keenon/nimblephysics/www/docs/accs-and-gyros.rst

    :width: 276

 You can also scale up this intuition to a whole skeleton, with every joint's velocity linearly changing the (linear and rotational) velocities of any sensors below it on the tree.
-The code to compute the Jacobian for gyroscopes is :code:`skeleton.getAccelerometerReadingsJacobianWrt(sensors, wrt=nimble.neural.WithRespectTo.WRT_ACCELERATION)`.
+The code to compute the Jacobian for gyroscopes is :code:`skeleton.getAccelerometerReadingsJacobianWrt(sensors, wrt=nimble.neural.WRT_ACCELERATION)`.

 The last thing to note is that the relationship between sensor readings and joint velocities and accelerations.
 This, sadly, is *not* a linear relationship.
 Increasing the rotational velocity of a joint increases the centripetal acceleration of the sensor with a squared term.
 You can still compute the Jacobian, but now instead of being a precise function it is simply the first order Taylor approximation of the relationship.
-The code to compute the Jacobian for acccelerometers is :code:`skeleton.getAccelerometerReadingsJacobianWrt(sensors, wrt=nimble.neural.WithRespectTo.WRT_VELOCITY)`.
+The code to compute the Jacobian for acccelerometers is :code:`skeleton.getAccelerometerReadingsJacobianWrt(sensors, wrt=nimble.neural.WRT_VELOCITY)`.

 If you first solve for the joint velocities using the gyroscope data (and you trust those velocities), then you can be held fixed and this non-linear relationship between joint velocities and accelerations can be irrelevant.